Many families commonly aim to pass down wealth from generation to generation.

 For example, individuals from families with substantial wealth or who are inheriting a family business may receive much larger inheritances.

-In contrast, those who come from more modest means may receive significantly less.
+In contrast, those from more modest means may receive significantly less.

 Itâ€™s important to note that inheritances are just one component of an individualâ€™s overall financial situation and should not be relied upon as a sole